Clocks (song)

-Background and writing
+Recording

 "Clocks" was written and composed during the late stages of production of Coldplay's second album, A Rush of Blood to the Head.
 A riff popped into Chris Martin's mind late one night in Liverpool when he came into the studio, where he then developed it on piano.
 According to singer Chris Martin, "Clocks" was inspired by the English rock band Muse.
 Martin presented the riff to the band's guitarist, Jonny Buckland, who then added a layer of guitar chords to the basic track: "He picked up his guitar [a sure sign that he likes a song] and played these brilliant chords ...
 It was like a chemical reaction process."

 Before writing and composing "Clocks", the band had already written ten songs for the album.
 However, because A Rush of Blood to the Head was nearing completion, they thought it was too late to include the new song on it.
-Hence, they recorded a demo and saved it with other unfinished tracks, labelling it "Songs for #3"; the band intended these tracks for what would be their third album.
+Hence, they recorded a demo and saved it with other unfinished tracks, labelling it "Songs for #3"; the band intended these tracks for what would be their third album (which would eventually become the 2005 album X&Y).

 By June 2002, Coldplay were ready to present the new album to their record label Parlophone.
-However, Martin felt it was "rubbish"; they were so far from being completely satisfied with the album that both the band and Parlophone delayed the release.
-After a headlining tour, Coldplay went on working on "Songs for #3."
+However, Martin felt it was "rubbish" and that the band were far from being completely satisfied with the album, so the release was ultimately delayed.
+After a headlining tour, Coldplay went on working on their third album.
 Phil Harvey, the band's manager and a friend of Martin, heard it and pressed him to rework "Clocks" immediately.
 Harvey pointed out that, with its lyrics that speak of urgency, its meaning contradicted Martin's idea of stashing the track.
-Thus persuaded by Harvey, Martin then further developed "Clocks", while other band members supplemented his work with their ideas based on the main piano track, adding bass and drums.
+The singer further developed the song while the other band members supplemented his work with their ideas based on the main piano track, adding the guitars, bass and drums.
+After "Clocks" was finished, Harvey came up with the track's outro, but since he could not play guitar, he whistled the melody to guitarist Jonny Buckland.
 Coldplay recorded the song very quickly because the schedule of A Rush of Blood to the Head had already been delayed; the album was released two months later.